robin-bakkenes-avanade/ModernDataEngineering/labs.md

 6. Navigate to the created Stream Analytics Job you created in the previous section.
 7. Under Job topology, select Inputs.
 8. Select Add stream input and select Blob storage from the list.
-9. In Input alias field, type streaminput.
+9. In Input alias field, type **streaminput**.
 This display name identifies the input.
 10. Select the storage account you created earlier.
 Remember, it starts with streamsrc.
 11. Under Container, select Create new.
-Give the container a unique name, such as bootcamp-container.
+Give the container a unique name, such as **bootcamp-container**.
-12. Under Path pattern, enter input/.
+12. Under Path pattern, enter **input/**.
 13. Leave the default values in the rest of the fields.

 ![Alt text](https://docs.microsoft.com/en-us/learn/data-ai-cert/transform-data-with-azure-stream-analytics/media/4-create-blob-input.png)